Bahmni/search-config/README.md

   },
   "registrationConceptSet":"",
   "showMiddleName": false,
-  "registrationCardPrintLayout": "/bahmni_config/openmrs/apps/registration/registrationCardLayout/print.html",
-  "localNameSearch": true,                       // registration search displays parameter for search by local name "localNameLabel": "मरीज़ का नाम",                // label to be diplyed for local name search input
+  "hideFields": ["Height", "Weight", "BMI", "BMI_Status"],  //the fields on screen which should NOT be shown "registrationCardPrintLayout": "/bahmni_config/openmrs/apps/registration/registrationCardLayout/print.html", "localNameSearch": true,                       // registration search displays parameter for search by local name "localNameLabel": "मरीज़ का नाम",                // label to be diplyed for local name search input